We invite you to share in the abundance at Dark Wood Farm by joining our CSA!

 What our CSA members receive:

-- A weekly e-newsletter with recipe ideas
+- A weekly e-newsletter with recipe ideas and news from the farm

-- Invitations to on-farm events
+- Invitations to events on and off the farm

 We aim to be as environmentally friendly as possible, so shares are packed in a reusable tote with an ice pack.
 We ask you to bring your own bags/cooler to transport your vegetables and leave your tote and ice pack to be re-used later.